Police wants Dzaleka Refugee camp moved to Karonga

-The Malawi Police Service (MPS) says Dzaleka Refugees Camp is compromising their operations and wants it being moved to Karonga district.
+The Malawi Police Service (MPS) says Dzaleka Refugees Camp is compromising police operations and wants it moved from Dowa to Karonga district.

 This is according to Inspector General (IG) of the Malawi Police Service George Kainja who was speaking this when he met the Public Accounts Committee (PAC) on Wednesday, October 20 in Lilongwe.